Cognizant-RDMAI/.github/profile/README.md

 This is why [Northumbrian Water](https://www.nwl.co.uk/), in close collaboration with [Cognizant Ocean](https://www.cognizant.com/dk/en/industries/ocean), [Xylem](https://www.xylem.com/en-uk/), [WRc](https://www.wrcgroup.com/), [ADAS](https://adas.co.uk/), [The Rivers Trust](https://theriverstrust.org/), [Stream](https://www.streamwaterdata.co.uk/) and six supporting water companies, have embarked on an exciting journey funded by the Ofwat Innovation Fund.
 The goal: To revolutionise insights into river health and water quality using state-of-the-art artificial intelligence (AI), machine learning (ML) and remote sensing technologies.

-## The scope
+## The models
 The scope of RDMAI model development has been selected based on environmental impact, stakeholder needs, scalability and the potential of AI to provide benefits over current approaches.
-The project focus is divided into three themes:

-- **Theme 1:** Modelling high-priority pollutants.
-- **Theme 2:** Designing an optimised monitoring plan.
-- **Theme 3:** Getting more value from continuous monitoring.
+As part of an early release, we have open sourced the first iteration of five AI/ML and remote sensing models:

+:cyclone: [**Open Flow Model:**](https://github.com/Cognizant-RDMAI/Open-Flow-Model) Using AI/ML to estimate daily mean river flow in ungauged rivers.

+:ocean: [**Open E. coli Model:**](https://github.com/Cognizant-RDMAI/Open-Ecoli-Models) Using AI/ML to predict E. coli concentrations and risks in bathing waters.

+:globe_with_meridians: [**Open Slurry Tank Detection Model:**](https://github.com/Cognizant-RDMAI/Open-SlurryTanks-Detection-Model) Using computer vision and remote sensing to create novel datasets of circular slurry tanks.

+:ear_of_rice: [**Open Bare Cropland Detection Model:**](https://github.com/Cognizant-RDMAI/Open-Bare-Cropland-Detection-Model) Using remote sensing to identify winter bare cropland.

+:earth_americas: [**Open Risk Map:**](https://github.com/Cognizant-RDMAI/Open-Risk-Map) Collating catchment data to map pollution hotspots and risk areas.

-Within each themes, multiple AI/ML models are currently under development.
-The first version of the models has already been released open-source here, and the second version towards the end of the project, in November 2025.
+All AI/ML and remote sensing models from RDMAI are currently under development.
+The first version has been released open-source, and the second versions will be released towards the end of the project, in November 2025.

 ## Collaboration
 In River Deep Mountain AI we believe that solutions to big challenges come through collaboration, transparency and a systemic approach.
 These principles underpin the project throughout and we have implemented several ways of working that help to support this.
 These include; cross-sector partnerships, co-creation with stakeholders, building for scale, and most importantly knowledge-sharing.